BedsRoom/Discord-v13-SlashCommands-Handler/README.md

   </tr>
 </table>
 </div>
-BedsRoom Bot Is NOT Public
+BedsRadio Bot Is NOT Public

 <hr>